Vilnius: National government

 Vilnius is the seat of Lithuania's national government.
 The country's two chief officers have their offices in Vilnius.
-The president resides at the Presidential Palace in Daukanto Square, and the prime minister's seat is at the Government of Lithuania office in Gediminas Avenue.
-According to law, the president has a residence in Vilnius's Turniškės district near the Neris.
+The president's seat is at the Presidential Palace at Daukanto Square, and the prime minister's seat is at the Government of Lithuania office on Gediminas Avenue.
+Both the president has a residence in Vilnius' Turniškės district near the Neris.
 The prime minister is also has entitled to a residence in Turniškės district during their term in office.
 Government ministries are located throughout the city, many in the Old Town.

 The Seimas of the Grand Duchy of Lithuania primarily gathered in Vilnius.
-The present-day Seimas meets at the Seimas Palace in Gediminas Avenue.
+The present-day Seimas meets at the Seimas Palace on Gediminas Avenue.

 Lithuania's highest courts are in Vilnius.
-The Supreme Court of Lithuania (Lietuvos Aukščiausiasis Teismas), which reviews criminal and civil cases, is in Gynėjų Street.
-The Supreme Administrative Court of Lithuania (Lietuvos vyriausiasis administracinis teismas), which adjudicates litigation against public bodies, is in Žygimantų Street.
-The Constitutional Court of Lithuania (Lietuvos Respublikos Konstitucinis Teismas), an advisory body with authority over the constitutionality of laws, meets in the Constitutional Court Palace in Gediminas Avenue.
+The Supreme Court of Lithuania (Lietuvos Aukščiausiasis Teismas), which reviews criminal and civil cases, is on Gynėjų Street.
+The Supreme Administrative Court of Lithuania (Lietuvos vyriausiasis administracinis teismas), which adjudicates litigation against public bodies, is on Žygimantų Street.
+The Constitutional Court of Lithuania (Lietuvos Respublikos Konstitucinis Teismas), an advisory body with authority over the constitutionality of laws, meets in the Constitutional Court Palace on Gediminas Avenue.
 The Lithuanian Tribunal, the highest appellate court for the nobility of the Grand Duchy of Lithuania and established by Stephen Báthory in 1581, was in Vilnius until the Third Partition of Poland in 1795.